loechel/praesentationen/plone-and-python-community.rst

 .. container:: overlay centered

-    **Onboard the Plone Community and join the journey**
+    **Join the Plone Community and join the journey**

     See you at

-    * Plone Open Garden 2017 - Sorrento - Italiy - 18-22.
-April 2017
+    * Plone Open Garden 2017 - Sorrento - Italy - April 18-22, 2017
-    * PloneConf 2017 Barcelona - Catalonia - 16-22.
-October 2017
+    * PloneConf 2017 Barcelona - Catalonia - October 16-22, 2017
-    * or any Sprint or Event, ...
+    * or any sprint or event, ... plone.org/events

 ----